 Getting Around Locally

 The best way to explore Kasol is on foot.
 Take day hikes, sit by the Parvati River, and walk your way through the surrounding villages.
 For nearby areas like Tosh and Manikaran, local buses and shared taxis are available.
-Keep in mind that you should not get lost in the woods as there are cases of people going missing in the area.
+A private cab from Kasol to Tosh ranges Rs 2,400 to Rs 3,200 in 2026, depending on whether you book a sedan or an SUV.
+Keep in mind that you should not get lost in the woods as there are documented cases of trekkers going missing in the area.
 Hence, take care when hiking or trekking alone.

 Do not forget to check my list of things to carry on a hiking or trekking trip.